 The next video will give you clear thoughts about the BJJ half-guard sweep.

-Here is an excellent list of the most effective half guard sweeps in BJJ grappling that you should know; click here.
+Related: Here is an excellent list of the most effective half-guard sweeps you should know in BJJ grappling; click here.

 BJJ Half Guard Variations